 Scar Management & Physiotherapy/Medical Tattooing

-An effective way of treating scars that are discoloured or altered in pigmentation and stand out because of the difference in colour compared to the surrounding normal skin
+An effective way of treating scars that are discoloured or altered in pigmentation and stand out because of the difference in colour compared to the surrounding skin

-Medical tattooing (also known as Micro Pigmentation) can be used for a wide range of issues.
+Medical tattooing (also known as Micropigmentation) can be used for a wide range of issues.

 Medical tattoos can be used for a wide range of conditions; for example, they are often used after mastectomy to restore a natural shading and appearance to the areola area.
 In addition, medical tattooing can treat many other conditions such as Scarring, Skin grafts, Cleft lip, Port wine stains, Vitiligo, lack of pigmentation in the skin and lack of hair on brows, lash line and scalp.